Tirunilanakka Nayanar: Life

 While the wife spent her night in the temple, Tiruneelanakka went home and slept.
 Shiva appeared in Tiruneelanakka's dream.
 While a part of the body was normal, rest of it was swollen by the spider's poison.
 Shiva remarked that his normal area was where Tiruneelanakka's wife had blown/spat.
 Tiruneelanakka realized that devotion (love) was superior to rituals.
 In the dawn, he went dancing to the temple and worshipped Ayavantheeswarar.
 He returned with his wife.
 Tiruneelanakka continued to serve Shiva and his devotees with love.

 Sambandar (pictured) visited the house of Tiruneelanakka Nayanar.

 Having heard of the child saint Sambandar's glories, Tiruneelanakka visited to meet him in person.
 Tiruneelanakka heard that the Nayanar Sambandar accompanied by another Nayanar Tiru Nilakanta Yazhpanar and an entourage of devotees were coming to Sattamangai.
 Tiruneelanakka decorated Sattamangai for welcoming Sambandar and hosted him at his home.
 He honoured Sambandar with due respect.
 Tiruneelanakka made numerous arrangements for Sambandar to spend the night at his house.

 Sambandar also suggested that Yazhpanar and his wife - who were travelling minstrels and composed music to Sambandar's hymns - be given accommodation.
 The caste-conscious host was uneasy inviting the Shudra (low-caste) couple of Tiru Nilakanta Yazhpanar and his wife home.
 After insistence by Sambanar, the host gave them a place to sleep near the homa kunda, the fire altar used for sacrifices.
 The fire of homa kunda shone brightly in the night, giving testimony to the couple's devotion.
 Tiruneelanakka discerned that devotion is superior to caste barriers too.

 Sambandar accompanied Tiruneelanakka to the Ayavantheeswarar temple and composed a hymn in honour of the god and his host Tiruneelanakka Nayanar.
 Tiruneelanakka wanted to accompany Sambandar on his travels, but the child saint instructed Tiruneelanakka to stay in Sattamangai and serve Ayavantheeswarar and his devotees.
 Sambandar left and Tiruneelanakka complied.

 After a while, Sambandar invited Tiruneelanakka Nayanar to his wedding in Thirumana Nallur (presently known as Achalpuram).
 Tiruneelanakka officiated as the presiding priest of the wedding ceremony.
-After the wedding, Sambandar, his bride and the wedding party went the Shivaloka Thyagar temple of Shiva, in Thirumana Nallur.
+After the wedding, Sambandar, his bride and the wedding party went to the Shivaloka Thyagar temple of Shiva, in Thirumana Nallur.
 Sambandar prayed to Shiva, seeking salvation.
 Shiva appeared as a blazing flame and granted his wish.
 Then Sambandar, his bride and all the wedding guests, including Tiruneelanakka Nayanar merged in the Light of Shiva.